top of page

 🚫 I did not overexercise.

 ✅ I did figure out a weekly workout split that allowed my muscles time to recover and did not drain my overall system and leave me feeling like a got hit by a truck.
-I also worked with a holistic doctor who helped me rebalance my hormones and got me out of adrenal fatigue from years of doing too many HIIT and bootcamp classes.
+This helped me rebalance my hormones and got me out of adrenal fatigue from years of doing too many HIIT and bootcamp classes.

 🚫 I did not expect change to happen overnight.